franciscovfonseca/Securing-SOC-Environment/README.md

 <br>

-So when we enable NIST 800-53 Regulatory Compliance inside of Defender for Cloud ➜ it’s basically going to look at all the different Controls inside of NIST 800-53 and talk about different things we can do in our Environment that align with, for example, SC-7 or SC11:
+When we enable NIST 800-53 Regulatory Compliance inside of Defender for Cloud:

+  - It’s basically going to look at all the different Controls inside of NIST 800-53

+  - And it'll suggest different things we can do in our Environment that align with, for example, SC-7:

 <br>